TUN sits down with Dawn Mueller, an educational consultant with Tutor Doctor, to discuss practical tips that could help you earn a perfect ACT score.

 So, unless you’re changing something in your study habits, unless you’re getting that support to help you in your weaker areas, you’re just going to get the same score over and over after a period of time.

 For free practice tests, I would say you could take it up to 20 times.

-TUN: What is the last time that a senior can take the ACT and still have it count towards their application?
+When is the last time that a senior can take the ACT and still have it count towards their application?

-If they want to apply for an early decision, October is the last date that they could take the ACT.
+If they want to apply for an Early Decision, October is the last date that they could take the ACT.

-TUN: Thanks, Dawn, for joining us.
+Thanks, Dawn, for joining us.

-MUELLER: Thank you, Jackson.
+Thank you.
 Happy to be here.

 This interview has been edited for clarity.
 Watch the full video here.

 Jackson Schroeder is a graduate of Ohio University with a B.A. in Journalism from the E.W.
 Scripps School.
 He is originally from Savannah, Georgia.
 Jackson has covered a wide range of topics, including sustainability, technology, sports, culture, travel, and music.
 He plays bass and guitar, and enjoys playing and listening to live music in his free time.